It's Not Right but It's Okay: Usage in popular media

 In the Glee tribute episode to Houston, "Dance with Somebody", where Darren Criss performs the song, along with some of his fellow castmates, they reenact the dark background with the sparkling lights, shown in the original music video, while Criss wears an all-black outfit and sits in a glass dinner table similarly to Houston.
 The music video was also re-enacted in the official Houston biopic, Whitney Houston: I Wanna Dance with Somebody, by actress Naomi Ackie.

 In season nine of RuPaul's Drag Race, the song was performed during the lip-sync competition finale between Sasha Velour and Peppermint, with Velour beating Peppermint at the end, leading her to win the season overall.
-This also marked the first time that a recording artist's music was performed twice in the show's lip-sync competition, with "So Emotional" having been performed in a previous episode, also featuring Velour and another contestant Shea Couleé.
+This also marked the first time that a recording artist's music was performed twice in the show's lip-sync competition, with "So Emotional" having been performed earlier in the same episode, also featuring Velour and another contestant Shea Couleé.
+The performance resulted in the original song's Spotify streams to increase by 190%, while another Houston hit performed earlier in the series, "So Emotional" saw a 650% spike on the same platform.